|Nutrition Facts (per serving)|

 Flan, also known as créme caramel, is a rich custard dessert cooked with a layer of caramel on the bottom of the baking dish or ramekins.
 When the custard is chilled, then flipped onto a plate, the caramel forms a sweet liquid topping.

-Make the flan at least 4 hours before you plan to serve it.
-The flan should be cooled to room temperature and then refrigerated for at least 3 to 4 hours.
+You don't need an oven to bake this silky, creamy flan as the scrumptious dessert cooks in an Instant Pot, which takes less than 10 minutes.
+Make the flan at least four hours before you plan to serve it; the flan should be cooled to room temperature and then refrigerated for at least three to four hours.

 For the Caramel:

-- 3/4 cup granulated sugar
+3/4 cup granulated sugar

-- 1/4 cup water
+1/4 cup water

 For the Custard:

-- 3 whole eggs (large)
+3 large eggs

-- 1 egg yolk (large)
+1 large egg yolk

-- 1/3 cup granulated sugar
+1/3 cup granulated sugar

-- Dash salt
+Dash kosher salt

-- 1 cup whole milk
+1 cup whole milk

-- 1 cup whipping cream
+1 cup whipping cream

-- 2 teaspoons vanilla extract
+2 teaspoons vanilla extract

 Gather the ingredients.

-In a mixing bowl, whisk the eggs and egg yolk with 1/3 cup of granulated sugar and a dash of salt.
+In a mixing bowl, whisk eggs and egg yolk with 1/3 cup of granulated sugar and a dash of salt.

 - Before you begin to prepare the flan, make sure your ramekins will fit on the trivet in the Instant Pot.
 If they are larger, it might be possible to place another trivet on the first layer of ramekins and set the remaining ramekins on that trivet.
 Just make sure they don't interfere with the lid.